Skip to main content Skip to footer

 • Teams working with an Agile framework like Scrum

-In Agile organizations, cross-functional teams and collaboration is the default.
-So task responsibility depends on the employees’ initiative rather than a top-down decision.
-For Agile teams, implementing a hard version of RACI will likely not be helpful, as teams should be self-organizing.
+In Agile organizations, cross-functional teams and collaboration are the default.
+So, task responsibility depends on the employees’ initiative rather than a top-down decision.
+For Agile teams, implementing a hard RACI model is unlikely to be helpful, as teams should be self-organizing.

 traditional organization format vs agile organization